 The Carlisle Partnership brings together stakeholders from across the district to work more effectively together, agree a shared vision for the area, and ways of delivering that vision.

 We have included organisations from the public, private, voluntary and community sectors.
 All our partners are members of the Partnership Forum which meets annually at our forum event / Annual General Meeting.
 At the AGM, the Partnership elects a Chair and Vice Chair and reviews the progress we are making towards our aims.

 The Partnership has an Executive tasked with making sure we deliver our aims and providing direction and decision making across the wider Partnership.

 Carlisle City Council is responsible for providing support to allow the Partnership to meet.
 The Partnership has a number of sub-groups, with each one helping to deliver the Partnership’s activities and to make sure all the important aspects of life get their share of attention.
 These priority area subgroups are listed below the Partnerships tab.

-The Carlisle Partnership is independently chaired by Moira Tattersall, Principal of Carlisle College and its membership includes over 80 organisations, all of which have an interest in improving the area and the quality of life of residents.
+The Carlisle Partnership is independently chaired by Phil Houghton (Consultant Director, Throughstone).
+Its membership includes over 80 organisations, all of which have an interest in improving the area and the quality of life of residents.

 For more information, click 'read more'.